payout-one/developers/docs/payment-gateway/use-cases/capture.md

    }'
    ```

-8. After successful capture of funds there is sent **checkout.succeeded** webhook.
+8. After successful capture of funds there is sent **checkout.captured** webhook.

 **Test cards**